-( /is necessary, complaint log ( will be updated if flew complaints are received prior to fittle vi program Title VI Complaint Form - Alleges Discrimination based on race/color national origin 6.16.2016 2.10.2016 Arrested at 5th Ave Station by CVPD and Sheriff's officers - alleges they target the poor and minorities to bother and harass, and that complainant was not doing anything illegal but was arrested.
+( // will be updated it flew complaints are received prior to fittle vi Frogram , Title VI Complaint Form - Alleges Discrimination based on race/color national origin 6.16.2016 2.10.2016 Arrested at 5th Ave Station by CVPD and Sheriff's officers - alleges they target the poor and minorities to bother and harass, and that complainant was not doing anything illegal but was arrested.
 MTS personnel were not involved; therefore, MTS does not have any reports or footage of the incident.
 Complaints or requests regarding arrest should be directed to the San Diego County Sheriff's Department.
 Response letter approved by General Counsel and mailed on 6.28.2016.
-CLOSED on 6.28.2016 Title VI Complaint Form; Public Records Act Request for Video: Customer Service Complaint- NOT ALLEGING DISABILITY OR TITLE VI DISCRIMINATI ON / GENERAL COMPLAINT 3.7.2016 and 5.16.2016 Complainant alleges that on 3.7.2016 a bus operator refused to allow complainant to ride with propane tanks.
+CLOSED on 6.28.2016 Title VI Complaint Form; Public Records Act Request for Video; Customer Service Complaint- NOT ALLEGING DISABILITY OR TITLE VI DISCRIMINATI ON / GENERAL COMPLAINT 6.16.2016 and 7.15.2016 3.7.2016 and 5.16.2016 Complainant alleges that on 3.7.2016 a bus operator refused to allow complainant to ride with propane tanks.
 Complainant entered the bus anyway.
 The bus operator then allegedly took the propane tanks from the complainant and left them on the street.
 Complainant then retrieves the propane tanks and gets back on bus.
 Complainant also alleges that on 5.16.2016 they unknowingly stepped in animal feces and tracked it into the bus, for which the bus operator asked the complainant to clean up the mess in the aisle.
 MTS staff concluded that for the 3.7.2016 incident, bus operator did not act professionally and thus the bus operator was counseled and disciplinary action was taken.
 This 3.7.16 complaint was handled initially by Customer Service.
-MTS staff pulled the video for the 5.16.2016 animal feces incident As for the 3.7.2016, Customer Service initially processed this complaint.
+MTS staff pulled the video for the 5.16.2016 animal feces incident but upon review, the incident as described was not seen in the footage.
+Complainant may have provided the wrong date or time of the incident.
+Unable to investigate.
+No allegation of discrimination.
+No evidence of discrimination found.
+As for the 3.7.2016, Customer Service initially processed this complaint.
 As for the 5.16.2016, Jan Gardetto emailed response on 6.24.2016 stating MTS was unable to confirm allegations based on information provided.
 CLOSED on 6.24.2016 Phone Call - Alleging discrimination based on race 7.9.2016 No specific date provided Complainant alleges that a MTS security officer at Old Town Transit Center targeted complainant for illegally parking in a MTS trolley parking lot due to his race.
+Voicemail was difficult to hear and no details on when or who were provided to properly investigate.
+Called complainant back to request more information but did not receive a return call.
 Samantha Leslie called complainant on 9.26.2016 for more information (I was on personal leave and although voicemail message stated who to call for complaints while I was on leave, they did not.
 This is why it took some time for a return call to occur).
 Did not receive a return call from complainant.
 CLOSED on 9.26.2016